open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/get-started/deployment/emt-vm-host-setup.md

 to set up an Ubuntu 22.04 hypervisor for hosting guest VMs.

 > **Note:** To run Windows VM installation for SR-IOV, you need an Ubuntu host
-> with SR-IOV on a supported Intel Core platform with iGPU (RPL).
+> with SR-IOV on a supported Intel Core platform with iGPU.

-You can [build the kernel](#build-iotg-kernel) either on an Ubuntu 22.04 host or in an Ubuntu 22.04 docker container on an Ubuntu host.
+You can [build the kernel](#build-custom-intel-kernel) either on an Ubuntu 22.04 host or in an Ubuntu 22.04 docker container on an Ubuntu host.

 ## Required Host BIOS Settings